Trump's Venezuela Moves Follow Long History Of Intervention In Latin America

 Controversial Past Comes Back To Haunt Elliott Abrams At House Hearing

-In 2002, the U.S. government allegedly had prior knowledge of an abortive coup against Venezuela's then-President Hugo Chávez, although President George W. Bush's administration denied any involvement.
+In 2002, the U.S. government allegedly had prior knowledge of an abortive coup against Venezuela's then president, Hugo Chávez, although President George W. Bush's administration denied any involvement.
 Abrams was a senior White House official at that time as well.

 Risky balancing act

-Now, historian Krauze says the world wants to stop the humanitarian crisis he calls the "slow genocide" of the Venezuelan people.
+Now, historian Krauze says, the world wants to stop the humanitarian crisis he calls the "slow genocide" of the Venezuelan people.

-Venezuela was once considered the richest country in Latin America and holds the world's largest oil reserves.
+Venezuela was once considered the richest country in Latin America, and it holds the world's largest oil reserves.
 Many world leaders, analysts and rights groups blame Maduro for enabling the country's spiraling problems such as hyperinflation, crime, hunger and shortages of medicine and basic goods.

-The U.S. and more than 50 other world governments have issued statements recognizing congressional leader Juan Guaidó as Venezuela's rightful president, according to Prodavinci, an independent website for Venezuela analysis.
-The Maduro administration said last week it had enlisted about as many countries, including China and Russia, in its support.
+The U.S. and more than 50 other countries' governments have issued statements recognizing congressional leader Juan Guaidó as Venezuela's rightful president, according to Prodavinci, an independent website for Venezuela analysis.
+The Maduro administration said last week that it had enlisted about as many countries, including China and Russia, in its support.
 Most of Latin America backs Guaidó.
 Mexico's government says it is neutral and is calling for dialogue.

-Vice President Pence is due to travel to Colombia on Monday to meet with regional leaders and express the United States' "unwavering support for interim President Juan Guaidó and highlight the Venezuelan people's fight for democracy over dictatorship," Pence's office said in a statement.
+U.S. Vice President Pence is due to travel to Colombia on Monday to meet with regional leaders and express the United States' "unwavering support for interim President Juan Guaidó and highlight the Venezuelan people's fight for democracy over dictatorship," Pence's office said in a statement.

 The United States is playing a difficult balancing act.
-It cannot be seen as leading the charge in Venezuela, says John Feeley, who resigned as U.S. ambassador to Panama last year, later citing differences with President Trump.
+It cannot be seen as leading the charge in Venezuela, says John Feeley, who resigned as U.S. ambassador to Panama last year, later citing differences with Trump.

 "Precisely the history of U.S. intervention in Latin America is such that it always seems to engender a worse backlash than the original issue that mattered to American interests," he says.

-Mexico's former Foreign Minister Jorge Castañeda warns the United States should not take too large a role in Maduro's ouster.
+Mexico's former foreign minister, Jorge Castañeda, warns that the United States should not take too large a role in Maduro's ouster.
 While Bolivia, Cuba, El Salvador and Nicaragua continue to back the embattled leader, Castañeda fears that a larger U.S. leadership role would rally more of Latin America's left to Maduro's defense.

-"It's not so much that it should be leading from behind, it shouldn't be leading period.
+"It's not so much that it should be leading from behind; it shouldn't be leading period.
 It should be doing what it is doing, not less, but not more," Castañeda says.

 Yet, with speeches like the one in Miami, Trump was working to "Americanize the crisis," according to Greg Weeks, a University of North Carolina professor who edits the journal The Latin Americanist.